macrat/ayd/README.md

 #### Use HTTPS

-You can set cert certificate file and key file via `-c` option and `-k` option.
+You can set certificate file and key file via `-c` option and `-k` option.

 ``` shell
 $ ayd -c ./your-certificate.crt -k ./your-certificate.key ping:localhost
 ```

-This option is also enable HTTP/2.
+The HTTP/2 will be enabled if set these options.

 #### Enable authentication for status pages